Starting the learn to earn journey with 4-month-old Red

 After about 10 days she was responding well inside the house to commands and recalling so we moved outside to the garden.

 Moving the training into the garden

 One of the really big changes we noticed immediately was the change in her crazy puppy behaviour.
-Initially she was really tired from thinking and working out the new rules and slept a lot.
+Initially, she was really tired of thinking and working out the new rules and slept a lot.
 It didn’t matter at all that she wasn’t going out for walks.
-In fact she was calmer doing the learn to earn.
+In fact, she was calmer doing the learn to earn.
 My husband was sceptical at first but within a few days was so impressed he suggested we try the same technique on the kids!

 Next step was walking up the lane!

 The learn to earn approach has been invaluable in managing Red through adolescence.
-In fact without it I would have really struggled, as Red has proved to be a very strong willed female Ridgeback… as Jayne predicted very accurately on the initial home visit.
+In fact, without it, I would have really struggled, as Red has proved to be a very strong-willed female Ridgeback… as Jayne predicted very accurately on the initial home visit.
 It has allowed me to be more in tune with Red’s mood and level of arousal.
 I can read her much more accurately.
-Although this is does work both ways!
+Although this does work both ways!
 Our bond has been strengthened considerably.